joachimk427/rfswarm/Doc/Preparing_for_perf.md

 ### TestDataTable

-Often when testing applications there are business processes that produce system generated data or use system generated data from a previous business process. with regression testing it's quite simple to string the business process together in one really long test case and simply pass the value along as a variable.
+Often when testing applications there are business processes that produce system generated data or use system generated data from a previous business process.
+With regression testing it's quite simple to string the business process together in one really long test case and simply pass the value along as a variable.

 In performance testing it's not always that simple:
 - When you string the business process together the test case may run for many hours or even days, but you want your performance test to only run for a set period like a standard day.
 - You want to ensure you hit the transaction rates required for each individual process and the processes in that set will often have different rates that need to be achieved.
 - You don't want all the users doing the first step in the process at the start of the performance test and then 2 hours none are doing that process because they are all up to the 3rd or 5th process in the sequence.
-So you really need a way to pass these values from one test to another from one robot process to another and robot process and ideally from one robot process on one agent machine to another robot process running a different agent machine.
+So you really need a way to pass these values from one test to another from one robot process to another robot process and ideally from one robot process on one agent machine to another robot process running a different agent machine.

 So to help with this the [TestDataTable](https://github.com/damies13/TestDataTable) project was created.
 It is a data table server that makes it easy to pass data between scripts and robot processes.